 In an individual who is HCV antibody-positive, current HCV infection should be confirmed by a PCR assay for HCV RNA.
 Quantitative PCR may be considered as part of the pre-treatment assessment because HCV RNA level can identify people who are eligible for a short treatment duration with sofosbuvir plus ledipasvir (see Treatment for chronic hepatitis C).

-HCV genotype is relevant to decision making regarding sofosbuvir plus velpatasvir for people with cirrhosis, and for glecaprevir plus pibrentasvir in people who are treatment-experienced (see Treatment for chronic hepatitis C).
+However, where possible, it is recommended that HCV genotype be documented in the patient’s medical record.
+Documenting HCV genotype is useful for people at high risk of reinfection, where genotype switch can differentiate reinfection from relapse.
+HCV genotype is also still relevant to decision making regarding sofosbuvir plus velpatasvir for people with cirrhosis, and for glecaprevir plus pibrentasvir in people who are treatment-experienced (see Treatment for chronic hepatitis C)

 It is important to document any prior treatment for HCV infection.
 Key information includes treatment regimen, duration, adherence and response.
 These may influence the choice of treatment regimen and/or treatment duration (see Treatment for chronic hepatitis C).
 Patients in whom a previous IFN-free regimen has failed frequently have resistant HCV variants.